Treatment for incarcerated patient with paranoid schizophrenia

 Document 1

 Victimization is also known to be high in the prisons, therefore making the problem worse.
 Treatment for the mental illness is however critical and should be taken seriously.
 Untreated the psychiatric illness often gets worse and they leave prison worse than they got there.
 Individuals in jail deserve to receive good medical care and this pertains to mental illness too.
 Treatment can also be challenging especially if the patient is suffering from a serious mental illness such as schizophrenia.
 According to DSN-5 criterion A, the patient with schizophrenia the patient must have delusions, hallucinations, disorganized speech, catatonic behavior and negative symptoms such as diminished emotional expression.
 At least two of these five symptoms must be present for at least one month if untreated.
+Criterion B states that the disorder must cause social dysfunction and the level of functioning is low as compared to before the illness.

 Sign up to view the full document!